carneades/carneades-4/README.md

-These are the source files of an experimental version of the Carneades argumentation system, written in the Go programming language.
+These are the source files of Version 4 of the Carneades argumentation system, written in the Go programming language.
-Depending on the results of this experiment, this may become version 4 of Carneades.

 Copyright © 2015 Fraunhofer Gesellschaft